Why rent receipts matter for landlords and tenants

 Essential elements of a rent receipt

-Rent receipts for tax purposes
+Rent receipts for record-keeping

 Security deposits and move-in payments